ninedotnine/danso.ca/main/contact.md

 * I host my projects on [GitLab](https://gitlab.com/danso) and [GitHub](https://github.com/ninedotnine).
 * I like to call my friends using [Tox](https://tox.chat).
 If we're not already contacts, you will need to ask me for my Tox ID.
 * I regularly read [Lobsters](https://lobste.rs/) and can be [contacted there](https://lobste.rs/u/danso).
-* IRC users will often find me idling on Freenode as danso.
+* IRC users will often find me idling on [libera.chat](https://libera.chat/) as danso.

 Historical: